GSA/digitalgov.gov/content/news/2022/01/2022-01-11-shortcodes-tests.md

 live examples: https://digital.gov/resources/required-web-content-and-links/

-Note: Footnotes should display in a slightly smaller text size; not the default.
+_Note_: Footnotes should display in a slightly smaller text size; not the default.

 ---